houstoncardinal/nurse-scribe-swift/EPIC_TEMPLATES_GUIDE.md

 # 🏥 Epic Templates - Complete Guide

 ## Overview
-NovaCareAI supports **9 Epic-compliant templates** designed for real-world healthcare documentation.
+RahaAI supports **9 Epic-compliant templates** designed for real-world healthcare documentation.
 This guide shows the expected input format and AI-generated output for each template.

 ---